LyzandeR/tableHTML/README.md

 ![table_second_header](https://github.com/LyzandeR/tableHTML/blob/master/readme_files/table_second_headers.PNG)

 The widths argument specifies the columns' width in pixels.
-It needs to have the same length as the number of columns (if rownames is TRUE, rownames are also considered a column) As an example:
+It needs to have the same length as the number of columns (if rownames is TRUE, rownames are also considered a column).
+As an example:

 ```R
  tableHTML(mtcars, widths = rep(100, 12), second_header = list(c(3,4,5), c('col1', 'col2', 'col3')))